Transport Strategy

 Please use our Guidance Document below to find out the requirements for submitting a bid for the MWF, what supporting evidence is required and how to progress your submission further.

-If you have an idea for a scheme, but are not sure about the details, please contact minorworksfund@pembrokeshire.gov.uk and one of our team will contact you to discuss your needs further.
+For more information on current schemes or if you have an idea for a scheme, but are not sure about the details, please contact minorworksfund@pembrokeshire.gov.uk and one of our team will contact you to discuss your needs further.
 Please provide as much detail as you are able to about the scheme and we will work with you to determine whether your scheme is viable, and whether it is the right fit for your area and transport related issue to be resolved.

 If you already know what you want to do, have supporting evidence, clear plans and have consulted with local residents in your community, please fill in our MWF Application Form.